Asian stocks track Wall St as Powell says rates will rise - ExBulletin

 On Wednesday, the US government is due to report consumer inflation.
 This is followed Thursday by a wholesale price index.

-In energy markets, benchmark US crude rose 29 cents to $ 81.51 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark US crude rose 2 cents to $ 81.24 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose from $ 2.99 on Tuesday to $ 81.22.
-Brent crude, used as the price base for international oils, was 19 cents higher at $ 83.91 a barrel in London.
+Brent crude, used as the price base for international oils, fell 11 cents to $ 83.61 a barrel in London.
 He earned $ 2.85 the previous session to $ 83.72.

 Sources